UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/overview.md

 ## History

+### Version 106

+* Replaced checkbox to Run In Parallel in Submit Job step with text box to pass number of parallel jobs to run
+* Added option to exclude, inherit properties and add properties in Create Sub-Version step
+* Added new step to create sub version for external repository artifacts
+* Ignore exception when there are no mapping for datasets in Restore Backup Datasets step

 ### Version 105

 * 1189136 - Upgraded 'Deploy dataset and USS files' plugin step property 'Update Deploy timestamp for PDS' to 'Update Deploy userid and timestamp' to update both user-id and deploy-timestamp.
 Refer Usage page for more information.